OsmanRana/the-superhero-direction/README.md

 ## Features

-With this APP you can do the following thins:
+With this APP you can do the following things:

 ### `Select Teachers`